omareloui/FileGenerator/README.md

 ## TODO

-- [ ] Make it possible to provide the template with data to override defaults.
+- [x] Make it possible to provide the template with data to override defaults.

   - [x] Use [dejs](https://deno.land/x/dejs@0.10.1) to resolve the files.
-  - [ ] Create a JSON file to hold the templates' data that it'll require to be able to pass it to dejs.
+  - [x] Create a JSON file to hold the templates' data that it'll require to be able to pass it to dejs.
-  - [ ] Find a way to retrieve the data from the user.
+  - [x] Find a way to retrieve the data from the user.

+- [ ] Add default file name field to template config.

 - [ ] Create a project generator.

 ## Bugs to fix

+- [ ] The created file overrides existing ones, fix this.
 - [ ] Run `deno mod.ts vue vue`.
 It'll keep create the file infinitely.
-- [ ] The created file overrides existing ones, fix this.

 ## License